MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ### **Lab story**

 This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
 You can complete the labs in any order.
-However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:
+However, if you intend to work through multiple labs, we suggest you do them in the following order:

 1. **Prepare Data in Power BI Desktop**